adricom231/IV-3-Clock/README.md

 2.The holes for the tube legs are very very tight so if you can go ahead and widen them

-3.The enable hiside switches at the bottom (the 2 transisior thing) is kinda not working IDK WHY HELP
+3.The enable hiside switches at the bottom (the 2 transisior thing) is kinda not working

 If anybody needs the original f3d files or just the project files message me, right now i only leave gerber files and photos here.